 Southwest Chocolate & Coffee Fest: An essential thing to do for chocolate-lovers, join the Southwest’s largest gathering of chocolatiers, coffee roasters, bakers and more for cooking demos, contests, live music and much more.

 Founders' Day Fiesta: Happy Birthday, Albuquerque!
-Citizens fill the streets - and patios - of downtown Albuquerque to celebrate the heritage of this unique Southwest city.
+Enjoy this city-wide celebration where citizens fill the streets to celebrate the legacy of this unique Southwest city.

-Gathering of Nations: Over 3,000 Native American participants gather to celebrate their heritage with dancing and singing competitions.
+Gathering of Nations: Over 3,000 Native American participants gather in Albuquerque to celebrate their heritage with dancing and singing competitions.

 Run for the Zoo: Every year, those who want to keep the Albuquerque Zoo open come out to support it in this full day of fundraising walking and running events.

 Annular Eclipse: It's like that Johnny Cash song, only cooler.
 In an annular eclipse, the moon partially covers the sun, leaving nothing but a bright ring visible.
 See it at the petroglyph national monument.

 Albuquerque Wine Festival: It's the event every wine enthusiast in Albuquerque looks forward to.
 Come to the Balloon Grounds for the wine and leave with a commemorative wine glass.

 Albuquerque Comic Expo: Comic lovers in San Diego can't have all the fun.
 The Albuquerque Comic Expo features exhibitors, vendors, a gaming area, Artist Alley, and more.